SPEECHCOG/cpc_pytorch/README.md

 # A PyTorch implementation of Contrastive Predictive Coding (CPC)

-This repository contains a pipeline for training and evaluating models trained using contrastive predictive coding (CPC, see e.g. https://arxiv.org/abs/1807.03748).
+This repository contains a pipeline for training models using contrastive predictive coding (CPC, see e.g. https://arxiv.org/abs/1807.03748) and evaluating their performance.
 The code has been implemented using PyTorch.

 **The present CPC implementation has been (partially) used in the following publication:**
 [E. Vaaras, M. Airaksinen, and O. Räsänen, "Analysis of Self-Supervised Learning and Dimensionality Reduction Methods in Clustering-Based Active Learning for Speech Emotion Recognition," in _Proc.
 INTERSPEECH 2022_](https://www.isca-speech.org/archive/interspeech_2022/vaaras22_interspeech.html).